Security Assessment Overview

 For all registered target databases, Security Assessment automatically generates an assessment once per week and saves a copy of it to the history.
 This report is referred to as the "latest" assessment.
 If needed, you can modify its schedule.
 You also have the option to create a schedule that saves a copy of the latest assessment to a different compartment and with a different name.

 Security Assessment lets you refresh the latest assessment at any time by using the Refresh Now option.
 After the latest assessment is refreshed, Security Assessment saves the assessment to the history and also overwrites the latest assessment.
-To monitor security drift on your target database, you can compare two assessments.
-You can define a baseline assessment and compare other assessments to it, or, you can compare two selected assessments.
+To monitor security configuration drift on your target database, you need to set a baseline.
+Once your baseline is set, Data Safe automatically compares it against each assessment refresh.
+You can also manually compare two selected assessments.
 Lastly, you can generate a PDF or XLS report from an assessment.

 The following are use cases for the Security Assessment feature: